-12. After intense debates on the budget organized at the levels of the PRC and the Executive Council and in spite of the efforts made by His Excellency John Mahama, Vice-President of Ghana to convince the Heads of State of the need to allocate to the PAP at least the 2008 operational budget.
+12. After intense debates on the budget organized at the levels of the PRC and the Executive Council and in spite of the efforts may by His Excellency John Mahama, Vice-President of Ghana convince the Heads of State of the need to allocate to the PAI least the 2008 operational budget.